pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Step 1: You start inside a Shell inside a Terminal

+You'll choose to work with
+two Terminal Window Tab Panes, or two Terminal Window Tabs, or two Terminal Windows.
+You need one for Turtles to draw things, and one for you to chat with the Turtles

 #### Windows

-If you have a Windows Terminal, then please do volunteer to test our Code at your Windows.
+If you have a Windows Terminal Shell, then please do test our Code.
-Microsoft locks us out of learning to work with their stuff, same as it locks out most people.
+Microsoft Licensing locks us out of learning to work with their Code, same as they lock out most people.
-But your Windows could soon start working too, if you come talk with us about how it's going
+But your Windows could soon start working too, if you talk with us about how it's going

 #### macOS

 If you have a macOS Terminal, then you're already running our Code like we do.
-But you'll have to upgrade to a 2021 Python 3.10 or newer, else ask us to backport our Code farther into the past
+But you'll have to upgrade to a 2021 Python 3.10 or newer, else ask us to backport our Code farther into the past.
+Apple's Licenses run sharper than Microsoft's, but I've got one for me

-#### Browser Linux
+#### Linux

 If you feel you don't have a Linux Terminal with a modern Python inside, actually you do

-##### gCloud or Sh TMux
+##### gCloud Browser Linux, or Sh TMux

-You can go run the 4+ GB Terminal gCloud Linux Terminal Shell that your gMail gives you free-of-charge at
+You can run the 4+ GB Terminal gCloud Linux Terminal Shell that your gMail gives you free-of-charge at

 > https://shell.cloud.google.com/?show=terminal

 Google gives out one Linux Terminal Shell Window per Browser.
-And keeps it current, like giving you Oct/2023 Python 3.12 in 2025.
+And they keep it current, like giving you 2023 Python 3.12 in 2025

-Many gShell people soon learn these Keyboard Shortcuts
+Many gCloud Shell people soon learn the Keyboard Shortcuts for splitting a Terminal Window into Panes

 | Key Chord Sequence | Meaning |
 |--------------------|---------|